 Corey Casper, MD, MPH is an Associate Professor of Medicine and Global Health at the University of Washington as well as the Director of the UCI/Hutchinson Center Cancer Alliance and the Scientific Program on AIDS-Associated Malignancies and Infections at the Fred Hutchinson Cancer Research Center.
 He is an Infectious Disease physician and has a weekly Castleman clinic that cares for more than 100 patients.
 His research interests are in HHV-8, MCD, HIV-related cancer, and cancer epidemiology.

 Amy Chadburn MD, FCAP, is a professor of pathology and medical director of the Immunohistochemistry laboratory at Cornell University.
 Amy’s research has primarily been related to lymphomas and lymphoid lesions occurring in immunodeficient individuals.
 She has studied and characterized Castleman-like pathology and phenotype changes since residency.

-Shanmuganathan Chandrakasan, MD, is a Clinical Fellow at Cincinnati Children's Hospital.
+Shanmuganathan Chandrakasan, MD, is an Assistant Professor at Children's Healthcare of Atlanta, Emory University.
 Shan has seen over a dozen cases of Castleman disease in pediatric patients and is leading the CDCN's effort to better understand pediatric Castleman disease through collaboration with other clinicians.